dastels/dastels.github.io-src/content/pages/about.md

 My latest obsession is baking.
 I've always tended to stovetop cooking in various forms.
 I like tasting & fiddling as I go.
 Baking is chemistry: mix it up, apply heat, and hope for the best.
 Since becoming a rabid fan of [The Great British Bake-off](http://www.bbc.co.uk/programmes/b013pqnm) which is also shown on PBS as [The Great British Baking Show](http://www.pbs.org/food/shows/great-british-baking-show/).
 To guide me, I am working my way through [Cookie Love](http://www.amazon.com/Cookie-Love-Techniques-Ordinary-Extraordinary/dp/1607746816) by Mindy Segal of Chicago's [Hot Chocolate](http://hotchocolatechicago.com).
 Yes I'm diabetic so I try not to eat many cookies, but my Pathfinder group and the folks at work have enjoyed the results of my adventure.

 Update (early 2017): As result of moving back to Canada and working in a distributed/remote engineering team, I no longer have "folks at work" or a all-in-one-room gaming group.
 So no more cookies.
 Suzanne has developed a passion for making whole/multi-grain breads which is awesome in many ways.

+Update (mid 2018): I now run a Pathfinder group in our apartment, so no longer have any excuse not to bake more cookies.